-- 1. "Challenged" is marked on the ballot; - 2.
-The ballot is placed in a separate strong envelope labeled "Challenged Ballots;" and - 3.
+- 1. The voter is given a paper ballot to mark his/her choices; - 2.
+After the ballot has been marked, the Poll Managers mark "Rejected" on the back of the ballot with the reason for rejection, along with the name of the voter; - 3.
+The ballot is placed in a separate strong envelope labeled "Challenged Ballots;" and - 4.
 At the close of the polls AND after all the unchallenged ballots have been counted, tallied, and totaled, the challenged ballots are separately counted, tallied and totaled, with a separate return made of the challenged ballots.